-A series of inter-connected coastal and active open spaces and national parks are the lungs of the region.
-They are the backdrop to the Central Coast as a premier destination for environmental and cultural tourism, listed on the list of top-10 places to visit in Australia.
+A series of inter-connected coastal and active open spaces and national parks act as the lungs of the region.
+They help make the Hunter a destination for environmental and cultural tourism.

-The green infrastructure network supports the natural environment, which enriches the experience of living in the region, sustains the region’s water supply, protects biodiversity, promotes community resilience and is integrated into building design.
+A green infrastructure network supports the natural environment.
+This sustains the region’s water supply, protects biodiversity, promotes community resilience and is integrated into building design.

-In urban areas, green infrastructure and assets that can contribute to 15-minute neighbourhoods include:
+In urban areas, green infrastructure and assets include:

 - tree-lined streets, including road verges